hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 If set to "true" or "1" xxQS_NAMExx triggers job rescheduling also when the host where the slave tasks of a parallel job executes is in unknown state, if the *reschedule_unknown* parameter is activated.

+***MAX_DS_DEVIATION***

+Defines the maximum deviation in milliseconds between the main and secondary data stores.
+If the maximum deviation is reached, the system forces the secondary data stores to be updated.
+Valid values are in the range from 0 to 5000.
+The default value is 1000.

+0 means that the secondary data stores are updated immediately whenever there is an offset between the main and secondary data stores.
+5000 means that the secondary data stores are updated only when the offset is 5 seconds.
+In reality, the offset can be even larger because threads that use the secondary data stores must finish their work before the update can be performed.

+Low values prevent parallelism in `sge_qmaster`, while high values either cause client commands such as `qstat` or `qhost` to display outdated information or cause the system to delay the response of commands that access secondary data stores till the update is performed.

 ***MAX_DYN_EC***

 Sets the max number of dynamic event clients (as used by qsub -sync y and by xxQS_NAMExx DRMAA API library